 Women have been making serious power moves in finance for centuries, often without getting the credit they deserve.
 That’s why we’re celebrating the pioneers who shattered ceilings, took over boardrooms, and changed the game.

-Some of these names might be familiar, others may be new, but all have left an undeniable mark on the financial world.
+Some of these names might be familiar, others may be new, but they’ve all left an undeniable mark on the financial world.

 Muriel Siebert: The Woman Who Crashed Wall Street’s Boys’ Club